Harvard Extension Courses in Social Sciences

 Child Health in America and Around the World

-Judith S. Palfrey MD, T. Berry Brazelton Professor of Pediatrics and Professor of Global Health and Social Medicine, Emerita, Harvard Medical School, and Honorary Associate of Adams House, Harvard College - John Sean G. Palfrey Jr. MD, Professor of Pediatrics and Public Health Emeritus, Boston University, and Honorary Associate of Adams House Emeritus, Harvard College
+Judith S. Palfrey MD, T. Berry Brazelton Professor of Pediatrics, Emerita and Professor of Global Health and Social Medicine, Emerita, Harvard Medical School, and Honorary Associate of Adams House, Harvard College - Sean Palfrey MD, Professor of Pediatrics and Public Health Emeritus, Boston University, and Honorary Associate of Adams House Emeritus, Harvard College

 Prerequisites: Interest in children and adolescent health and development.
 Familiarity with population-based data sets is helpful but not required.